Python SDK

 (representing your organization) is created your workspace.
 Read more about tenants here.

-Create / Update Tenant
+Create / Update tenant

 Field | Description |